 When the WV WORKS recipient is ineligible for SNAP benefits for any reason, such as excess income, the SNAP AG is closed and the WV WORKS AG, if eligible, remains open.

-5. Change In The Personal Responsibility Contract And Self-Sufficiency Plan
+5. Change In The Personal Responsibility Contract And Self-Sufficiency Plan a.
+Child Care

 The Worker is responsible for ensuring, on an ongoing basis, that the participation status of each recipient is consistent with the terms of his Personal Responsibility Contract.
-Any changes in household circumstances must be evaluated and the PRC changed as appropriate.
+Any changes in household circumstances must be evaluated and the PRC and SSP are changed as appropriate.

-- 6. Special Procedures - a.
-Child Care
+6. Special Procedures